jundalisay/superb/content/en/research/laotzu/tao-te-ching/part-11-realization.md

-+++
+---
-title= "Part 11: Self-Realization" heading= "Chapters 16, 44-47, 56"
+heading: "Part 11: Chapters 16, 44-47, 56"
+title: "Self-Realization"
-description= "Self-Realization can be attained by meditation and fellow-feeling" date= 2021-09-18 image= "/covers/tao.jpg" linkb= "/research/laotzu/tao-te-ching/part-10-masters" linkbtext= "Masters" linkf= "/research/laotzu/tao-te-ching/part-12-with-the-tao" linkftext= "With the Tao"
+description: "Self-Realization can be attained by meditation and fellow-feeling"
-+++
+image: "/covers/tao.jpg"
+# date: 2020-01-29
+weight: 24
+icon: "/avatars/lao.png"
+author: Lao Tzu
+---

 ## Chapter 16: Meditation and Fellow-feeling with Everything leads to the Tao